Scientific evidence suggests that grooming a dog is a great way of reducing stress. And your puppy will benefit from it, too!

 - This programme ensures your dog gets used to being handled.
 Always end a session with a treat and a game.

 If your dog gets into the routine of being handled, and learns to enjoy it, puppy grooming will be much easier in the future.
-Take a look at even more ideas on how to make grooming fun.

 Different puppy coats